UPB-Admin/ansible-keycloak/README.md

   - `java_shared_system_mem_max`: Maximum amount of memory allocated for Java services (Keycloak and Infinispan) if they are installed on a system that also runs other services (e.g., database).
+  - `infinispan_unclean_shutdown_action`: What action Infinispan should take when a forced cache shutdown is detected (i.e., it uses lock files in the global persistence directory to detect if the server reboots without cleanly shutting down the service first).
+The default is set to `IGNORE`, which ignores the lock files and starts the service regardless of how it was previously stopped.

 The override variables can be specified inside a YAML file that you will include when running the playbooks.
 An example of an overrides file can be found in the